How to Apply for a Credit Card in Australia: Step-by-Step

 - Full-time or part-time employment

-- Casual employment (usually where there is a consistent history)
+- Casual employment with a consistent income history

-- Some government benefits (depending on the lender)
+- Certain government benefits, depending on the lender

 Credit history requirements